apple-fritter/digits/README.md

 All of the above files preserve whitespace separations and do not add or remove newline characters; spaces and tabs are preserved, but collapsed to single consecutive instances, irrespective of flags raised at execution time.

+Future versions of digits will include the option to replace any sanitized content with user supplied patterns.

 ---

 ## Usage